Convoy HX 228: Conclusion

 HX 228 cannot be seen as a victory for either side.
 The convoy had lost four ships and a warship, with the loss also of Commander Tait, an effective and well-respected Escort Group commander.
 The Neuland wolf pack had lost two boats, a potentially ruinous rate of exchange.

+In popular culture

+An attack by U-boats of fictional Convoys "HX 229", "HX 229A" and "SC112" is a key plot element in the 1995 novel Enigma by Robert Harris, and the 2001 film of the same name adapted from the novel.